deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 MUSTAFA: *“Yes.
 ‘Six,’ he called himself.”*

 HUGH: *“Evil.
 Real, honest-to-God evil.
-I don’t think I ever believed there even* ***was*** *such a thing as true evil until I met Six.”*
+I don’t think I ever believed there even* ***was*** *such a thing as true evil until I met the Hierarchy.”*

-**What did he do?**
+**What did they do?**

-HUGH: *“He… this isn’t the face I was born with.
+HUGH: *“They… this isn’t the face I was born with.
 I was always kinda an average-looking guy, but Six and his lackeys surgically altered me.
 They got rid of all my distinguishing features… It took me a long time to get used to seeing a different face in the mirror.
-He did that to a few guys, actually.
+They did that to a few guys, actually.
 There were three or four of us, and you coulda sworn we were twins.
 Triplets.
 Whatever.
 I’m the only one left.”*

 He sighs, shivers and nervously lights a cigarette.

-*“...And, he used my body to commit a murder.”*
+*“...And, they used my body to commit a murder.”*

 Mustafa puts a hand on his friend’s shoulder, sympathetically.